egeozgul/3D-Icosphere-Generator-Library/README.md

-# Icosphere Generator
+# Icosphere Generator Library
-A standalone function which generates the vertex and index buffer of a unit icosphere.
+A standalone library implemented in a header file.
+The algorithm efficiently generates the vertex and index buffer of a unit icosphere.

 ### function header:
 void generateIcosphere(std::vector<float>* vertices, std::vector<unsigned int>* indices, int samples);